pnganga/Yummy_recipes/README.md

 a platform for users to keep track of their awesome recipes and share with others if they so wish.
 The project is created with flask

+You can view the app online at: https://yummy-recipes-ap.herokuapp.com

 ## To run it locally
 clone the repo to your desktop, cd into the folder and pip install -r requirements.txt to install dependancies.